Best Castles in Czech Republic, fairytale Czech castles near Prague included

 Some of here described beautiful castles and chateaux are very well known and you will need the reservation in advance, others are less known but even very beautiful and you can enjoy the visit without crowds of people.

-Here is the list of best castles in Czech Republic you shouldn´t miss.
-Czech Castles will impress you!
+Here is the list of the best castles in Czech Republic you shouldn´t miss.
+These medieval Czech Castles will impress you:

 Czech Castle Loket